QInfer/python-qinfer/doc/source/guide/models.rst

 as such an array has no indices.

 .. note::
-    For users with fancy model outputs, it is demanded that the outcome data types, ``[d.dtype for d in m.domain(expparams)]``, be identical for every experimental parameter ``expparams`` being simulated.
+    For models with fancy outcome datatypes, it is demanded that the outcome data types, ``[d.dtype for d in m.domain(expparams)]``, be identical for every experimental parameter ``expparams`` being simulated.
 This can be checked with